ronin13/pxc-kubernetes/README.md

 ## How it runs

-* The script spawn-node is idempotent in nature, you can run it as many times as you need nodes in cluster without worrying about anything else.
+* The script kubecluster is idempotent in nature, you can run it as many times as you need nodes in cluster without worrying about anything else.

 * Multiple invocations of the script will either bootstrap a new cluster or add new nodes to cluster through addition of new ```Pods```.